gioleppe/MSc-notes/Mobile and Cyber-physical Systems.md

 The main motivation is a reduction of the costs for developing a technology.
 Standardisation happens when a tecnology becomes mature since the big revenues move somewhere else and there's no interest in investing in the development of the technology anymore.
 Without these tenets standardisation fails.

-This produces a "coopetition" between vendors (cooperation/competition).
+This produces a "coopetition" between vendors (cooperation/competition): they all help in developing the technology and updating the standard, competing on some other aspect of the business model.

 When none of the proposed standards has become the "de facto" standard, the main problem becomes that of interoperability, since we've got a lot of different standards all deployed at the same time.
 Interoperability becomes a problem for standards as well, the same as with vertical silos.